IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MinRetentionDurationInMonths
 +++++++++++++++++++++++++++++

-This setting controls whether retentions are allowed in a Dataverse instance and can limit the minimum duration users are allowed to specify.
-A value of 0 months or non-existent setting indicates retentions are not supported.
-A value of -1 allows retentions of any length.
-Any other value indicates the minimum number of months (from the current date) a user can enter for a retention end date.
-This limit will be enforced in the popup dialog in which users enter the retention date.
+This setting controls whether retention periods are allowed in a Dataverse instance and can limit the minimum duration users are allowed to specify.
+A value of 0 months or non-existent setting indicates retention periods are not supported.
+A value of -1 allows retention periods of any length.
+Any other value indicates the minimum number of months (from the current date) a user can enter for a retention period end date.
+This limit will be enforced in the popup dialog in which users enter the retention period end date.
 For example, to set a ten year minimum:

-``curl -X PUT -d 120 http://localhost:8080/api/admin/settings/:MaxEmbargoDurationInMonths``
+``curl -X PUT -d 120 http://localhost:8080/api/admin/settings/:MinRetentionDurationInMonths``

 :DataverseMetadataValidatorScript